KarimX32/docs/README.md

 ### How to translate?

 Firstly you'll need to copy the `examplelang` folder which is located in: /docs/.
-Rename this folder to the corresponding language for example, es or es-ES.
+Rename this folder to the corresponding language for example, `es` or `es-ES`.

-Secondly you'll need to navigate to config.js which is located in: /docs/.vuepress/.
+Secondly you'll need to navigate to [config.js](/docs/.vuepress/config.js) which is located in: [/docs/.vuepress/](/docs/.vuepress).
 Inside this file you will need to fill in the locales section:

 ```js
   locales: {